sefk/sef-dotfiles/README.md

 ** My environment files **

+Now using submodules for vim plugins, so remember to do a "submodule init" and "submodule update" before doing anything else.

 My pile of environment files.

 Makefile will set up symlinks.
 Automatically sets up links for all files / directories checked in here.
 Files here should **not** begin with a leading dot, although the link to them well.
 Has some special creation and cleanup logic to handle the file `bash_secret`.
 That file isn't to be checked in, but should otherwise be treated as a link target.